weizhoublue/github-action-test/README.md

 ## auto publish chart

-## use "chart" branch as github page and provide chart repo
+## use "webserver" branch as github page and provide webserver repo

+the charts located on docs/charts and chart index located on docs

+helm repo add mytest  https://weizhoublue.github.io/github-action-test

 ## ========== makefile ==================